-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian Dollars) For the nine months ended August 31, 2021
+Notes to the Consolidated Financial Statements (Expressed in Canadian Dollars) For the year ended November 30, 2021

 (d) Share-based compensation

 The Company uses the fair value-based method for share-based compensation and therefore all awards to employees will be recorded at fair value on the date of the grant and expensed over the period of vesting.
 The Company uses the Black-Scholes option pricing model to estimate the fair value of each share option at the date of grant.
 Any consideration paid by the option holders to purchase shares is credited to share capital.